 If the answer to either of these questions is a resounding ‘yes’, then we may have the game for you.

-Darts is starting to gain popularity, judging by the ever-increasing viewing figures.
+Darts is starting to gain popularity, judging by the ever-increasing viewing figures, and the ever-growing number of dartboard games that exist.
 The enthusiasm of the spectators watching live, often in fancy dress, is also growing in numbers.

 And the reason why is because anyone of any skill level can pick up and play.

 The premise of ‘Around the Clock’ is simple – hit the bullseye before your opponent does.

 The journey to get there is far from easy though.
 It involves throwing a dart at each number in ascending order between 1-20.

 Although, hitting the bullseye itself is no easy feat.
 Even the professionals struggle, according to the Professional Darts Corporation, who hit the ‘bullseye’ with 25% accuracy.

 The game is sometimes known as ‘Around the World’ and gets rid of any calculations, making it more accessible to beginners.

 But as long as you can count to 20, you’re good to go.